Biography: Ronnie Barker

 A trip to see the Manchester Repertory Company, playing in Aylesbury, was to have a profound effect on him, and following that visit he wrote off to the company asking for work.
 He sent a photograph of himself but had no reply, so he wrote again asking for the photo back, and was given an audition.
 He auditioned for the company's director, Horace Wentworth, who hired him on the spot.
 Starting as an Assistant Stage Manager, or general dogsbody as it really was, Ron soon found his way onto the stage with a small role in a production of Quality Street.
 However, it was his role as the chauffeur in the company's production of Miranda that helped shape the direction of Ronald's professional career.
 It was the first funny part that he'd played, and on hearing the audience laugh in response to a funny line, he knew instinctively that that was what he wanted to continue doing.
 Make people laugh.

 In 1956 Ronald landed his first radio appearance as a regular supporting player on The Floggits which also featured Anthony Newley and Joan Sims.
-The director of the show, Alastair Scott-Johnson decided to change Ronald Barker to Ronnie Barker because it sounded more friendly.
+The director of the show, Alastair Scott-Johnson decided to change Ronald Barker to Ronnie Barker because it sounded friendlier.
 The first Ron knew about this was when he saw himself billed as 'Ronnie' in the Radio Times.
 However, his stint on the show was short lived because the shows stars, Elsie and Doris Waters, were jealous of the fact that he was getting too many laughs.
 Ronnie returned to the theatre in several productions before being offered a part in Glenn Melvyn's television show I'm Not Bothered.
 Not only did this give him a taste of the new medium that was quickly taking off, one that in later years Ronnie was to become a master of, it also gave him the opportunity to write comedy material for the first time.
 Although he got £50.00 each for the three scripts that he wrote the credit went to Melvyn.

 In 1958 Ronnie landed a role in Frankie Vaughan's first movie Wonderful Things! in which he was cast in the role of the head waiter.
 Later that year he was offered a supporting part in a new radio series starring Jon Pertwee.
-He was soon sharing the limelight with the shows star and The Navy Lark went on to become a smash hit.
+He was soon sharing the limelight with the show's star and The Navy Lark went on to become a smash hit.

 By the early 1960's Ronnie Barker was dividing his time between radio and television with the occasional guest spot on Michael Bentine's Round The Bend, and another role in the West End theatre.
 During televisions early days the 'Playhouse' format was developed in which the named star would appear in a series of half hour shows, playing a different character each week.
 This gave rise to a number of television's most famous comedies such as Steptoe and Son.
 Jimmy Edwards who was a big star at the time was given this format in a series called The Seven Faces Of Jim, written by the writing team of Frank Muir and Dennis Norden.
 When a small part became available, the producer, James Gilbert, offered it to Ronnie.
 It was just one line, but the following week Ronnie was invited back again.
 When the actor Terence Alexander was taken ill and couldn't play the part of a villain by the name of Figgins, Ronnie was invited to step in.
 He did so well that he was invited back for the second series Six More Faces Of Jim and made a co-star.